Submissions

 * Reproduced from Brand et al. (2015), Learned Publishing 28(2), with due credit to the authors.

-Contributions such as technical help, collection of data, writing assistance, funding, and grants, or a lab chairperson who provided space or other support need to meet the criteria for authorship.
+Contributions such as technical help, data collection, writing assistance, funding, grants, or a lab chairperson who provided space or other support must meet the criteria for authorship.
 With permission from the contributor, they must be presented in an Acknowledgments section.

 Data availability statement - To assure research and peer verification replicability, authors will be strongly encouraged to make data sets, software codes, genetic sequences, and other original data available to the scientific community.
 You can provide these data as supplementary material or as material available on a personal/institutional homepage or in an open digital preservation repository (e.g.,https://zenodo.org).
 In your manuscript, could you include a statement on where such data will be available?